gbv/PICA-Data/README.md

     [ [ '003@', undef, '0' => '12345X' ] ]

-PICA path expressions can be used to facilitate processing PICA+ records.
+PICA path expressions (see [PICA::Path](https://metacpan.org/pod/PICA::Path)) can be used to facilitate processing PICA+ records.

-# CONSTRUCTORS
+# FUNCTIONS

+The following functions can be exported on request (use export tag `:all` to get all of them):

 ## pica\_parser( $type \[, @options\] )

 Create a PICA parsers object.
-Case of the type is ignored and additional parameters are passed to the parser's constructor.
+Case of the type is ignored and additional parameters are passed to the parser's constructor:

 - [PICA::Parser::XML](https://metacpan.org/pod/PICA::Parser::XML) for type `xml` or `picaxml` (PICA-XML)
 - [PICA::Parser::Plus](https://metacpan.org/pod/PICA::Parser::Plus) for type `plus` or `picaplus` (normalized PICA+)